tanushree1510/smart-energy-predictor/README.md

 # 🏡 Energy Consumption Predictor

 This is a machine learning-powered web application that predicts household energy consumption based on indoor and outdoor environmental parameters using an XGBoost regression model.

+🔍 Note on Predictions
+Disclaimer: This application simulates household energy usage predictions based on input parameters like temperature, humidity, and device-level conditions.
+It is not connected to actual household appliances or IoT devices, so the predictions are estimates based on a trained machine learning model and not real-time consumption data.

+The purpose of this project is to demonstrate the predictive capability of machine learning models using publicly available datasets.
+For real-time energy monitoring, further integration with smart sensors and IoT infrastructure would be required.

 ---